kiri-art/docker-diffusers-api/README.md

 ## Features

+* Models: stable-diffusion, waifu-diffusion, and easy to add others (e.g. jp-sd)
 * Pipelines: txt2img, img2img and inpainting in a single container

-* Models: stable-diffusion, waifu-diffusion, and easy to add others (e.g. jp-sd)
+  (
+  [all diffusers official and community pipelines](https://banana-forums.dev/t/all-your-pipelines-are-belong-to-us/83) are wrapped, but untested)
 * All model inputs supported, including setting nsfw filter per request
 * *Permute* base config to multiple forks based on yaml config with vars
 * Optionally send signed event logs / performance data to a REST endpoint